 Red-winged Blackbird

 Agelaius phoeniceus

 YEAR-ROUND

 Size: 81⁄2" (21.5 cm)

 Male: Jet black with red-and-yellow patches

 (epaulets) on upper wings.
 Pointed black bill.

 Female: heavily streaked brown with a pointed brown

 bill and white eyebrows

 Juvenile: same as female

 Nest: cup; female builds; 2-3 broods per year

 Eggs: 3-4; bluish green with brown markings

 Incubation: 10-12 days; female incubates

 Fledging: 11-14 days; female and male feed the young

-Migration: partial to non-migrator in New York; moves
+Migration: partial to non-migrator; moves around to find

-around to find food in winter
+food in winter

 Food: seeds, insects; visits seed and suet feeders

 Compare: The male Brown-headed Cowbird (p.
-27) is
+25) is

 smaller and glossier and has a brown head.
 The bold red-and-yellow epaulets distinguish the male Red-winged from other blackbirds.

 Stan's Notes: One of the most widespread and numerous birds in the state.
 Found around marshes, wetlands, lakes and rivers.
 It is a sure sign of spring when these birds return home.
 Flocks with as many as 10,000 birds have been reported.
 Males arrive before the females and sing to defend their territory.
 The male repeats his call from the top of a cattail while showing off his red-and-yellow shoulder patches.
 The female chooses a mate and often builds her nest over shallow water in a thick stand of cattails.
 The male can be aggressive when defending the nest.
-Red-winged Blackbirds feed mostly on seeds in spring and fall, and on insects throughout the summer.
+Red-winged Blackbirds feed mostly on seeds in spring and fall, and insects throughout the summer.

-SUMMER Common Grackle Quiscalus quiscula Size: 11-13" (28-33 cm) Male: Large, iridescent blackbird with bluish-black head and purplish-brown body.
+Common Grackle Quiscalus quiscula YEAR-ROUND Size: 11-13" (28-33 cm) Male: Large, iridescent blackbird with bluish-black head and purplish-brown body.
 Long black tail.
 Long, thin bill and bright-golden eyes.
-Female: similar to male but smaller and duller Juvenile: similar to female Nest: cup; female builds; 2 broods per year Eggs: 4-5; greenish white with brown markings Incubation: 13-14 days; female incubates Fledging: 16-20 days; female and male feed the young Migration: complete, to southern states; non-migrator in parts of New York Food: fruit, seeds, insects; will come to seed and suet feeders Compare: The European Starling (p.
-29) is much smaller with a speckled appearance and a vollow with a speckled appearance and a yellow bill during the breeding season.
+Female: similar to male but smaller and duller Juvenile: similar to female Nest: cup; female builds; 2 broods per year Eggs: 4-5; greenish white with brown markings Incubation: 13-14 days; female incubates Fledging: 16-20 days; female and male feed the young Migration: non-migrator to partial in the state; will move around Pennsylvania in search of food Food: fruit, seeds, insects; will come to seed and suet feeders Compare: The European Starling (p.
+27) is much smaller with a speckled appearance and a yellow bill during the breeding season.
 The male Red-winged Blackbird (p.
-31) has bright redand-yellow shoulder patches (epaulets).
+29) has bright redand-yellow shoulder patches (epaulets).
 Stan's Notes: Usually nests in small colonies of up to 75 pairs but travels with other blackbird species in large flocks.
 Known to feed in farm fields.
 The common name is derived from the Latin word gracula, meaning "jackdaw," another species of bird and a term that can refer to any bird in the Quiscalus genus.
 The male holds his tail in a deep V shape during flight.
 The flight pattern is usually level, as opposed to an undulating movement.
 Unlike most birds, it has larger muscles for opening its mouth than for closing it, enabling it to pry crevices apart to find hidden insects.